Absolute Superman: "Last Dust of Krypton" (#1−6)

-"Son of the Demon" (#7-14)
+"Son of the Demon" (#7−11)

-Three Omega Men men agents break into the Nevada facility, only for the first two to be horrifically killed and one maimed and captured by Brainiac, revealed to be a grotesque alien cyborg.
+Three Omega Men agents break into the Nevada facility, only for the first two to be horrifically killed and one maimed and captured by Brainiac, revealed to be a grotesque alien cyborg.
 As Brainiac dissects and dismembers the still-living Omega Man, he expresses anger at still being unable to figure out what Superman is and takes it out on the shrunken prisoners in his bottled cities.
 He tells the Omega Man his story: he was once Brainiac 419,732, a Level Zero Effector created by the Brainiac Collective for the sole purpose of shoveling a flow of dead Brainiac corpses into a ship's liquidator for the entirety of his life.
 After years of isolation, and being forced to kill a still living and violent Brainiac, 419,732 slowly became insane.
 At some point, the corpses stopped arriving, and one day the Brainiac left the room to discover that all the other Brainiacs had died.
 He declared himself the one and only Brainiac and began travelling across the universe, bottling up cities, before arriving on Earth.
 In the present day, Brainiac reluctantly contacts the Brainiac Collective to ask for potential information on Superman.
 Most of the Collective dismiss the idea of a being described in his submitted data, but one Brainiac identifies the Sunstone from Krypton.
-She sends Brainiac a chemical makeup of the radioactive material she collected from it's remains, and Brainiac then ends the transmission when another asks who he is.
+She sends Brainiac a chemical makeup of the radioactive material she collected from its remains, and Brainiac then ends the transmission when another asks who he is.
 Brainiac kills the Omega Man agent and begins synthesizing a sample of the radioactive material.
 Later, he visits another lab where a conscious Smith is being forcibly converted into a cyborg.
 As Smith begs him to kill him, Brainiac assures him that he is not being punished, but rather being prepared for deployment to the soon-to-be most dangerous warzone in the world: Kansas.